 The Company has evaluated subsequent events and transactions that occurred up to the date the unaudited condensed consolidated financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed consolidated financial statements.
+Based upon this review, except for as noted below, the Company did not identify any other subsequent events that would have required adjustment or disclosure in the unaudited condensed consolidated financial statements.